-Between 1444 and 1450 Agnès gave birth to three daughters; Marie, Jeanne and Charlotte.
+Between 1444 and 1450, Agnès gave birth to three daughters; Marie, Jeanne and Charlotte.
 Her final pregnancy ended in a stillbirth.
-Agnès had been travelling to visit the King who was away on a campaign when she went into labour, she and the child both died on 9 February 1450.
-At the time it was told that Agnès had contracted dysentery, but the King suspected she had been poisoned by the minister Jacques Coeur or the Dauphin Louis, who had always opposed their union.
-Agnès died at the age of 28 leaving King Charles distraught.
+Agnès had been travelling to visit the King, who was away on a campaign when she went into labour.
+Unfortunately, she and the child both died on 9 February 1450.
+At the time, it was said that Agnès had contracted dysentery, but the King suspected she had been poisoned by the minister Jacques Coeur or the Dauphin Louis, who had always opposed their union.
+Agnès died at the age of 28, leaving King Charles distraught.
 She was made a Duchess after death so that she could be provided with the most magnificent of funerals.

 In 2005, the mystery surrounding Agnès’ death was finally cleared up; her body was exhumed, and her remains were tested to determine the cause of her death.
 While it cannot be completely confirmed, Philippe Charlier, a forensic scientist, has said that it is more than likely that the mistress had been poisoned over time with mercury as high levels were found in her body, mercury was also a cure for parasites, but the levels in her body indicate poisoning.1